 Watch your baby, not the clock.

-When you demand feed you don’t have to worry about timing the feed, simply following your babies cues and allowing them to latch and detach when they are ready.
+Demand feeding is the best way to go about for breastfeeding in the early weeks.
+Demand feeding means to feed your baby anytime they show signs of hunger.
+Early signs of hunger in babies include licking or smacking of the lips, sticking out their tongue, sucking on fingers and rooting around searching for food.
+When you demand feed, you don’t have to worry about timing the feed.
+You simply need to follow your baby’s cues and allow them to latch and detach when they are ready.
 Signs they have had enough may include detaching themselves and not attempting to return to the breast, sleeping comfortably, and feeling/appearing very relaxed following the breastfeed.

-What are the benefits to demand feeding?
+What are the benefits of demand feeding?

 Demand feeding is extremely beneficial particularly in the first few days of life as it encourages the development of an adequate milk supply.
 When ‘night two’ rolls around and baby is unsettled and requiring extra breastfeeds and attention, demand feeding is one of the crucial components to stimulating a good milk supply.